Kaye Adams

 Kaye Rintoul Adams (born 28 December 1962) is a Scottish television presenter and journalist.
-She was an anchor on ITV topical discussion show Loose Women from 1999 to 2006 and again from 2013 and was a regular panellist on Channel 5's daily morning show The Wright Stuff from 2007 until 2012.
+From 2010 to 2025, she presented a morning show on BBC Radio Scotland.
+She was an anchor on ITV topical discussion show Loose Women from 1999 to 2006 and again from 2013.
+Adams was also a regular panellist on Channel 5's daily morning show The Wright Stuff from 2007 until 2012.

 Early life

 Adams was born in Falkirk and brought up in Grangemouth, where she attended Abbotsgrange Middle school and Grangemouth High, before moving to the fee-paying St George's School, Edinburgh and the University of Edinburgh, from which she graduated with an MA Honours in Economics and Politics.

 Media career

 Adams started her media career as a graduate trainee at Central Television, concentrating on political and news journalism: her first coup was a one-hour interview with Margaret Thatcher.
 For the next few years, Adams remained focused on hard news when, in early 1988, moved to Scottish Television's nightly news programme, Scotland Today.
 She was one of the first journalists on the scene of the Lockerbie disaster in 1988.
 In 1992, a chance opportunity to host a discussion show for Scottish Television, after its original anchor Sheena McDonald left, set her off on a different path.
 Scottish Women ran for six years under Adams' chair (1993–99), won a number of awards and marked the start of Adams' career as a talk show host.

 Since her original success with Scottish Women, Adams has presented ITV Weekend Live, three series of Central Weekend Live with Nicky Campbell and John Stapleton; Esther, latterly Kaye for BBC Two; and Pride and Prejudice for BBC Scotland.
 Adams co-presented the last ever This Morning before Richard and Judy left, while, in 2002, she was This Morning's daily live anchor from Australia, reporting on the first series of I'm a Celebrity, Get Me Out of Here!.
 She has also appeared on Lily Savage's Blankety Blank.

 Between 1999 and 2006, Adams anchored the ITV talk show Loose Women where, combined with the rest of the female panel, she created a popular and engaging mix of topical issues and entertainment.
 On 5 November 2013, Adams returned to the panel, in rotation with Carol Vorderman and Andrea McLean.
 In January 2014, former Loose Woman Ruth Langsford returned to co-anchor the programme with Adams, Vorderman and McLean in rotation.
 Vorderman left the show in July 2014.

 Adams has also presented a daytime show called The People Versus, as well as appearing as a panellist, and latterly as host of Have I Got News for You.

 Between 2007 and 2010, Adams regularly guest hosted and was a panellist on the Channel 5 panel show The Wright Stuff.